MyHush/hush-swing-wallet-ui/README.md

-# DEPRECATED DO NOT USE Edit
+# DEPRECATED DO NOT USE

+watchonly=true addresses show up as OWN addresses currently!
+You have been warned.

 # [HUSH](https://myhush.org/) Desktop GUI Wallet